Skip to main content

 5. Save your newly created macros by selecting the black “Save” button at the bottom of your macro window

-6. During the visit, explicitly mention the exam name to trigger the macro.
+6. During the visit, explicitly mention the exam name (verbalize macro names) to trigger the macro.
 The macro will then appear in the generated scribe and you can toggle the highlight feature on to see the dynamic values that were added within it.

 Benefits